Get My San Diego Zoo & Other Discounts

 Giant-Screen Theater

 It is worth checking the movie schedule before a visit to plan an itinerary around shows that pique your interest.
-The Subaru 3D Experience is the largest Dolby® 3D theater for a museum in California.
+Films play in the 300-seat Charmaine and Maurice Kaplan Theater, which is stadium-style so sightlines hold wherever you sit.

 The 300 seats are stadium-style for optimal viewing.
 Tickets to the movies are included with paid admission, Go San Diego and Balboa Park Explorer passes.
 If you take advantage of Residents Free Tuesday, they are $5 per person at the admission desk.

-We love that the movies are fairly short (25–40 minutes) but packed with educational info.
+We love that the movies are short, generally 30 to 40 minutes, but packed with educational info.
 Check what’s playing.

 Activities on Offer Outside of the Museum